simplex-chat/simplex-chat/docs/guide/privacy-security.md

 The connection is secure if both you and your contact have the same security code.
 This can be validated by one of the following methods:

-- One of you can scan the other's security code in-person.
+- One of you can scan the other's security code in person.
 If the codes match, the contact will be marked as verified on the device that scanned the code.
 - Simply tap **Mark verified** if you trust the confirmation from your contact that the code is verified.
 - You can also read out your security code over a voice call with your contact.